dlacomb/RMACBaseballVoting/README.md

 **ci:** Catchers Interference

-**GoldGlove:** Yes or No, Target Variable, Player wins Defensive award for their position or not (45 winners, 9/year, one winner for each position each year, *Note: Some years there are ties)
+**GoldGlove:** Yes or No, Target Variable, Player wins Defensive award for their position or not (45 winners, 9/year, one winner for each position each year (4 INF/year, 3 OF/year), *Note: Some years there are ties)

 <p align="center"> Pitching Stats Data